dankuck/dankuck.github.io/_posts/2017-03-06-distributed-social-networks-are-dead.md

 It went exactly nowhere, and I let all the domains expire five years later.
 It was an entirely predictable failure, but I learned a few things.

 When I had done all the grunt work and was wondering where to go next (and where to find the time), the Diaspora project launched their Kickstarter with a very similar objective.
 Today Diaspora seems to have reached the end of its rope.
-Though it is not as big a failure as my failure.

 And I have some thoughts.